-This is the third of the “50 Albums to Christmas 2019” series.
+This is the third of the “50 Albums of Note” series.

 It is possible that in this day and age of information and music overload where nearly every piece of music recorded is at your disposal, you may not have heard of Dark Side of the Moon or Pink Floyd yet.
 It is also entirely true (especially in the UK) that everyone older than you will look at you in astonishment if you admit said fact aloud.
 Or tut while slowly shaking their head.
 So here are a few simple facts for you about Dark Side and the Floyd.